 Here’s a deeper look at each component.

-Moving your body is one of the most CDC “Benefits of Physical Activity” View Source to stay well, and movement is a lot easier if you aren’t bound to a car to get where you need to go.
+Moving your body is one of the most meaningful ways CDC “Benefits of Physical Activity” View Source to stay well, and movement is a lot easier if you aren’t bound to a car to get where you need to go.
 We took a look at each city’s Walk Score and Bike Score to see if it’s the kind of place where residents can walk or bike most places, or if it’s necessary to take a drive for every errand.
 We also considered accessibility by looking into whether each city makes it possible for people with disabilities to get around (such as complying with ADA’s sidewalk width and texture rules).

 Additionally, we looked at the range of fitness gyms and studios in each city, and if it appealed to a wide range of people.
 (Some people do best with a community center gym; others need a Barry’s.)
 Cities got bonus points for regularly offering free workout classes or resources.